opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Configuring-Automatic-Schedule-Maintenance.md

     .popupBody aria-hidden="true"}](javascript:void(0)){.MCTextPopup
     .popup .popupHead}** checkbox.
-8.  *(Optional)* Select the **[Build On     Hold[[]{.MCTextPopupArrow}Indicates if the schedule should be built with a status of \"On Hold.\" The SAM will not process the schedule until it is released manually or through an OpCon event.]{.MCTextPopupBody .MCTextPopupBody_Closed .needs-pie .popupBody aria-hidden="true"}](javascript:void(0)){.MCTextPopup .popup .popupHead}** checkbox.
+8.  *(Optional)* Select the **[Build On     Hold[[]{.MCTextPopupArrow}Indicates if the schedule should be built with a status of "On Hold."
+The SAM will not process the schedule until it is released manually or through an OpCon event.]{.MCTextPopupBody .MCTextPopupBody_Closed .needs-pie .popupBody aria-hidden="true"}](javascript:void(0)){.MCTextPopup .popup .popupHead}** checkbox.
 9.  *(Optional)* Enter an *[Auto Build     Time[[]{.MCTextPopupArrow}Defines the clock time to build the schedule.
-The default value of 00:00 will build at the time indicated by the Server Option setting for \"Hour of each day SAM should detect Schedules to build.\" To define a specific time for this schedule to build, change the value from 00:00 to a time that would be later than the Server Option for SAM\'s build time.
+The default value of 00:00 will build at the time indicated by the Server Option setting for "Hour of each day SAM should detect Schedules to build."
+To define a specific time for this schedule to build, change the value from 00:00 to a time that would be later than the Server Option for SAM's build time.
 Note:
     To enable notification for failed schedule build processes, define OpCon events on the SMA_SKD_BUILD job on the AdHoc schedule.
 SMA Technologies provides template jobs for AdHoc with the AdHoc.mdb